MohammadMahdiKhaji/ChatApplication/README.md

 # ChatApplication
-A simple live ChatApplication implementing websocket
+A Real-Time Chat Application with Websocket